-- (1) Practicum clock hours must total 400 by the end of two semesters. - (2) Internship clock hours must total 1,200 by the end of two semesters. - (3) Successful completion of a comprehensive examination, as described in course requirements for EDU 806, is required prior to enrollment in internship. - (4) Successful completion of a comprehensive portfolio, as described in course requirements for EDU 808, is required in order to attain degree.
+- (3) Successful completion of a comprehensive examination, as described in course requirements for EDU 806, is required prior to enrollment in internship. - (4) Successful completion of a comprehensive portfolio, as described in course requirements for EDU 808, is required in order to attain degree.